Way back in high school we spent a night in an old sparsely furnished Drakensberg farmhouse with no ceilings and a tin roof.

 Well, almost exactly.
 Um, I must confess I did NOT notice that she had wings back then, nor that she had clothing.
 I was remembering naked bunnytail more than dressed wings.
 Hey, Testosterone!
 Vrystaat!
 1970!
 No internet!
 Very few Playboy magazines!
 Cut me some slack here!

-The story was told of a reclusive sculptor who fell in love with a trader’s daughter and sculpted these rocks in homage to her.
+The Story of the Stone Ladies – a tale was told of a reclusive sculptor who fell in love with a trader’s daughter and sculpted these rocks in homage to her.
 She was a Coventry.
 We had Coventry twins Glenda & Glynis in Harrismith who came from a Drakensberg trading family.
 And I think I see a resemblance . . .

-I found this by Rowan Philp: Rediscovering South Africa: A Wayward Guide.
+Later I found this in a book by Rowan Philp, Rediscovering South Africa: A Wayward Guide.

 But some of his younger in-laws saw him as a con man and a parasite at the family homestead, and at the height of the row, Coventry’s nephew hiked up to the sculpture in a rage and smashed off the nose.
 So, some say, Chalmers began a second Spirit of the Woods, this time in a secret location almost completely enclosed by other boulders, sometimes working for weeks without a break.”